EloiStree/2021_03_18_HumainScripting/README.md

 I now I just roboticaly creating the code that is easy to code but need to be coded.

 The fun part is that at the end of coding those hundred of part is that at the end, it serves a great project result of those stupid small jobs.

+I am human scripting my future self.